 Modify your statement to use an OUTER JOIN instead so that you'll get a complete report of all your stocks, but won't get price information if none is available.

-stock_pricesto set each stock's value to whatever is returned by this PL/SQL procedure
+to set each stock's value to whatever is returned by this PL/SQL

 select portfolio_value() from dual;.

 produce a report of symbols and total shares held